 The building and celebrations generally take three or four days, concluding with a ceremony and dancing between the area’s principal Ayllus or clans.
 To get to the Puente Colgante, you must get off a bus or combi at Combapata, about 30km before Sicuani and 10km further south than Checacupe.
 From Combapata, it’s another 31km (45 more by car) to the suspension bridge.

 SICUANI, about 20km from Raqchi, is the capital of the province of Canchis and quite a thriving agricultural and market town, not entirely typical of the settlements in the Vilcanota Valley.
-Its busy Sunday market is renowned for cheap and excellent woolen artifacts, which you may also be offered on the train if you pass through Sicuani between Puno and Cusco.
+Its busy Sunday market is renowned for cheap, excellent woolen artifacts, which you may also find on the train if you pass through Sicuani between Puno and Cusco.

-Although not a particularly exciting place, with too many tin roofs and an austere atmosphere, the people are friendly, making it an excellent base for trekking into snowcapped mountain terrain close to the vast Nevada Vilcanota mountain range, which separates the Titicaca Basin from the Cusco Valley.
+Although not a particularly exciting place — too many tin roofs and an austere atmosphere — the people are friendly, making it an excellent base for trekking into snowcapped mountain terrain close to the vast Vilcanota mountain range, which separates the Titicaca Basin from the Cusco Valley.

 Camping is the best way to see this part of Peru, but if you don’t have a tent, several hotels are in town, including the reasonably comfortable Hostal Tairo, C Mejia 120 (T351297).
 The train journey south continues towards Puno and Lake Titicaca.
 The Vilcanota Valley begins to close around the line as the tracks climb La Raya Pass (4300m) before dropping down into the desolate pampa that covers much of inland southern Peru.